Welcome to the Coastal Community Ecology Lab!

 Trevyn Toone, postdoctoral researcher

-Trevyn Toone
+Dr. Trevyn Toone

 Trevyn is a marine biologist and postdoctoral researcher broadly interested in harnessing ecological principles to restore coastal ecosystems.
 He received his BS from Duke University and his Ph.D. from the University of Auckland focusing on the restoration of New Zealand's mussel reefs.
 Trevyn's current research looks at experimental techniques to improve salt marsh, seagrass, and oyster restoration through the use of secondary foundation species.